marinoandrea/wasm-iot/README.md

 In order to actually run the experiments we leverage the [Experiment Runner](https://github.com/S2-group/experiment-runner) tool which we forked and extended in this [other repository](https://github.com/marinoandrea/experiment-runner-green-lab-2022) (also available as a Git submodule).

+## Folder Structure

+This repository is organized in the following subdirectories:

+- **analysis**: this folder contains our data analysis scripts (mostly R with some small Python utilities) and our final assets (plots and dataset CSVs).
+- **applications** this folder contains our benchmark applications, we relied on [The Computer Language Benchmarks Game](https://salsa.debian.org/benchmarksgame-team/benchmarksgame/) but we slightly modified the algorithms to comply with our runtime requirements.
+- **environment**: this folder contains our Docker and Ansible setup configuration (playbooks and `docker-compose` environment) alongside and example of Ansible inventory.
+- **experiment-runner**: this submodule refers to our fork of the [Experiment Runner](https://github.com/S2-group/experiment-runner), which we extended to support our experimental setup.

+Each subdirectory contains a small README which provides some more details about its content.

 ## Setup

 We have tested our setup on Ubuntu 22.04.1 and Python3.10.6.
 The Raspberry Pi runs Raspberry Pi OS Lite (64-Bit, release 2022-09-22).